DUI with Drug Attorney in Seattle

 Arrested for Drug-Related DUI?
 Get Legal Help Now

 Don’t face it alone.
-Speak with an experienced DUI with drug attorney in Seattle today.
+Speak with an experienced DUI with drugs attorney in Seattle today.
 Call (206) 207-4776 now or contact us online for a free legal consultation.

 Washington State's DUI statute, RCW 46.61.502, broadly prohibits driving a vehicle while under the influence of alcohol, cannabis, or any drug.
 This means a single offense can be proven by several different "facets" of intoxication.